emilyjennings/nasa-stuff-react-project/README.md

 ## Available Scripts

+In the project directory first install all dependencies:

+### `npm install`

-In the project directory, you can run:
+Then you can run:

 ### `npm start`